Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Acknowledgments

-The authors would like to thank Mr. Nilanjan Biswas for his technical help in assembling the Micromegas detectors.
-We also acknowledge Dr. Abhik Jash, Dr. Tanay Dey, Dr. Vishal Kumar and Dr. Subhendu Das for their valuable suggestions and advice in experimental work and data analysis.
-We also thank Prof. Tinku Sinha, Prof. Anjali Mukherjee, and Prof. Chinmay Basu for their support.
-The authors acknowledge the support provided by the Saha Institute of Nuclear Physics.
+The author, P. K. Das, would like to thank Mr. Nilanjan Biswas of SINP for his technical help in assembling the setup and his seniors Drs.
+A. Jash, T. Dey, V. Kumar and S. Das for their valuable suggestions and advice for the experimental work and data analysis.
+The authors P. K. Das and N. Majumdar acknowledge the financial and infrastructural support provided by their institute.